Where will marijuana be legal in 2023?

 By the end of 2023, a few more states could be added to the list of green states.
 Oklahoma will vote on the issue in March.
 The Ohio state legislature is also considering a bill to legalize the use and sale of recreational weed.

-Only three states have no public-use marijuana program of any kind (neither medical or recreational) according to the National Conference of State Legislatures: Idaho, Kansas and Nebraska.
+Only three states have no public-use marijuana program of any kind (neither medical nor recreational), according to the National Conference of State Legislatures: Idaho, Kansas, and Nebraska.

 Nexstar's Addy Bink contributed to this report.